architect-at-work/Autumn/README.md

 Its convention-based approach, combined with the dynamic test capabilities of JUnit, allows QA teams to define and run a large number of tests quickly and efficiently, without having to write repetitive code.
 It provides a good example of how to use the Spring Boot framework, the Jackson library, and the JUnit library in a Java project effectively.
+The planned enhancements will further increase the flexibility and power of the Autumn framework, making it an even more valuable tool for API automation testing.